i3ass-dev/i3run/manifest.d/opts.md

 i3run -i sublime_text -e 'subl && notify-send "sublime is started"'
 ```

+# options-force-description
+Execute COMMAND (`--command`), even if the window already exist.
+But not when hiding a window.

+# options-FORCE-description
+Execute COMMAND (`--command`), even if the window already exist.

 # options-summon-description
 Instead of switching workspace,
 summon window to current workspace